fivenet-app/plugins/fivem/fivenet/README.md

 * FiveM Server version `10488` and higher.
     * With the Yarn Builder installed or you must manually build the code.
-* ESX Framework (most ESX usages in the code can easily be replaced with your framework of choice or your own implementation)
-* Running FiveNet instance (server, worker)
+* Frameworks ESX and QB-Core Frameworks are supported via the `Config.Framework` option in the `config/server.lua` file
-    * Depending on if FiveNet uses the gameserver's database, might need FiveNet's DBSync credentials.
+* A running FiveNet server or at least FiveNet's DBSync ready

 ## Building